Jason Kelce Sports Olympics Beret During ESPN Broadcast

 We got Jason Kelce @Team USA @paris2024 @Olympics @USA Rugby #jasonkelce

-Kelce fans haven’t wasted any time lightheartedly mocking his newfound love of the beret.
+Kelce’s fans didn’t waste any time lightheartedly mocking his newfound love of the beret.

 “The emotional support beret is taking the place of his emotional support flipflops,” one follower wrote via X, referring to another clothing item favored by Kelce.

-Kelce has regularly been seen wearing his beloved flipflops to multiple events, including to red carpets and incorporating them into pregame outfits.
+Kelce has regularly been seen wearing his beloved flip-flops to multiple events, including red carpets, and incorporating them into pregame outfits.

-He even went viral in November 2023 for choosing the open-toed shoes in winter and defended himself on an episode of “New Heights”, which he hosts with brother Travis, 34, that same month.
+He even went viral in November 2023 for choosing the open-toed shoes in winter and defended himself on an episode of “New Heights,” which he hosts with brother Travis, 34.

-“I wear flip-flops all the time,” he said.
+“I wear flip-flops all the time,” he said during an episode released the same month.
 “I don’t even know why this is newsworthy.
 It’s my go-to.”

 “People are like, ‘How could you survive out there in the cold?!’
 I’m like, ‘Lady, I was at a hotel.
 I walked into a bus,” he said as Travis cracked up in the background.
 “Do you think I’m trenching through the city of Kansas City in flip flops?!
 No!’
 If I was doing that, I wouldn’t wear flip-flops.”